lisa-lumos/Snowflake/reference/05-general-ref.md

 A stored procedure that contains a transaction can be called from within another transaction.
 An outer ROLLBACK/COMMIT does not undo an inner COMMIT/ROLLBACK.

+READ COMMITTED is the only isolation level currently supported for tables.